UT-CHG/BET/README.md

 - [Linear Map](./examples/linearMap/linearMapUniformSampling.ipynb)

 Furthermore, the `examples/templates` directory contains a [notebook](./examples/templates/Example_Notebook_Template.ipynb) that serves as a template for the examples.
+You can also try out BET in your browser using [Binder](https://mybinder.org/v2/gh/UT-CHG/BET/master).

 Tests
 -----